-AFOLU - Agriculture, Forestry and Other Land Use; a category of carbon credit projects that related to agriculture, forestry, and other land uses (e.g. conservation).
+AFOLU - Agriculture, Forestry and Other Land Use; a category of carbon credit projects that are related to agriculture, forestry, and other land uses (e.g. conservation).

 RND PBC - Regen Network Development, Public Benefit Corporation , the entity developing and operating the Regen Registry.